 So you’re ready to begin shooting portraits or headshots.
-Now, the question is: what is the best focal length lens to shoot with?
+Now, the question is: what is the best lens for portrait photography??

 This is a question that has multiple answers depending on several factors.

 First and MOST important – what is your style of photography and what kind of portrait does your subject want?
 Are you shooting an environmental portrait that includes the setting or a traditional head and shoulders shot?

 Second – is your camera a full frame sensor or an APS-C crop sensor?
 Remember that an APS-C sensor multiplies the effective focal length of a lens by 1.5.

 Third – what gear do you already own?
 I won’t assume that you can just go out and buy a new lens – so let’s try to work with what you have.

 Remember – the task of creating a great portrait or headshot is actually a problem-solving task.
 You have a subject who may or may not be attractive who wants you to photograph them and make them look absolutely amazing.
 You have a camera and maybe some lights.
 In other words, they have asked you to solve that problem.

 So let’s begin with style.
 For the sake of this video, I am going to ignore environmental portraits and deal with more of a traditional head-and-shoulder type shot.